08.29.14 9:45 AM ET

-Each year, one movie at Sundance pushes the boundaries of human decency.
+Each year, one movie emanating from Sundance pushes the boundaries of human decency.
 It incites walkouts by the dozen.
 Debates rage on in cafes and buses.
 At the 2007 fest, this honor went to Zoo, a documentary about a man who died of peritonitis after receiving consensual anal sex from a horse.
 Two years ago, it was the psychological thriller Compliance, about a man posing as a cop who phones up a fast food joint and manipulates a pretty teen checkout clerk into being degraded and assaulted by her peers.

 Wetlands (Feuchtgebiete) is the runaway favorite for 2014’s most notorious Sundance flick.